This post may contain affiliate links. Read my disclosure policy here.

-With today being Flag Day, some patriotic strawberries seemed appropriate.
-I first found these colorful, beautiful berries on Pinterest along with some other fabulous Flag Day ideas and creative ways to use blueberries and strawberries for the occasion.
+With today being Independence Day, we wanted to share these fabulous patriotic strawberries.
+Denise first found the idea for these colorful, beautiful berries on Pinterest along with some other fabulous Flag Day ideas and creative ways to use blueberries and strawberries.

 What would we do if berries weren’t in season during the summer months in time for Flag Day and Fourth of July?
 I suppose we could use frozen berries, but I don’t think all our patriotic potluck dishes would look as pretty.

 Just look at how nicely these pretty little patriotic berries present too.
 You will wow your friends.

 Not only are these patriotic berries easy on the eyes and taste buds, they’re also simple to replicate.
 But I have to confess.
 I’m kind of a chocolate snob and therefore, I had to revamp the recipe with some good Ghirardelli white chocolate and then I had to make my own blue sugar sprinkles, because the blue had to be a bit darker.
 Sometimes I can be a little OCD like that, especially when I notice a lone dark blue sugar crystal in the middle of a white plate.
 Oh well.
 Hopefully, everyone will focus on the stripes and give three cheers for the red, white and blue.

 - Ghirardelli white chocolate bar